oziphantom/ElementsSnesEngine/LearningSNESViaTheClassics/2_Snake/readme.md

 Continuing on from where we left off in Hello World, the next Classic is Snake.
 You know the one, where you move around a small area in 4 directions trying to eat something, and every time you do you get 1 longer.

-I'm going to just use the tilemap and PETSCII again.
+I'm going to just use the tilemap and PETSCII font again.

 So what do we need for snake
 - a playing field